 Consoles

-The administrator can create consoles and move them between the types Operator Consoles and Remote Consoles using Drag & Drop.
+You can create consoles and move them between the types Operator Consoles and Remote Consoles by using drag and drop.

 When the Operator Console tries to connect to the G-SIM server for the first time, a record with the client’s computer name is automatically created and added to Operator Consoles.